- Commander Keen was an iconic side-scroller franchise developed by id Software in 1990

 Levels here are a bit more consistent in terms of length – you won’t have “extreme” levels like Fort Dodo or whatever in Keen 3.
 The actual game is pretty long, with somewhere around 18 levels, and some interesting variety – for example, you’ll find an underwater level here.

 I don’t have a lot to say about the fourth installment, despite playing it back in the ’90s and again this time around.

 Commander Keen 5: The Armegeddon Machine

 The final game of the series, The Armageddon Machine, picks up where Keen 4 leaves off.
 You land on a ship that stands ready to blow up the solar system, and must go through a set of levels to unlock the security door that leads to the Gravitational Damping Hub and Quantum Explosion Dynamo.
-And while most of the game is pretty fair, these last two levels are a giant pain in the *booper*.
+And while most of the game is pretty fair and even-keeled, these last two levels are a giant pain in the *booper*.

-I need to mention something about the last level: you have a limited number of tries to blow up the machine, and if you fail, you get the “opportunity” to go through the entire hella long level all over again.
+I need to mention something about the last level: you have a limited number of tries to blow up a certain machine, and if you fail, you get the “opportunity” to go through the entire hella long level all over again.
 Good times.

 The real question here is: is the Commander Keen Complete Pack actually worth buying?